Temporary Car Insurance: Who Offers Short-Term and Month-to-Month Options?

 What to Do If You Need Temporary Car Insurance

-If you’re in a rare situation in which you’ll be owning a car for less than six months, you can get a six-month policy and opt to pay in monthly installments.
+If you’re in a rare situation in which you’ll be owning a car for less than six months, you can get a six-month no-deposit policy and opt to pay in monthly installments.
 When you no longer need the insurance, you can cancel it.
-If you have prepaid for the policy, the insurance company will issue a refund for the unused months.
+If you have prepaid for the policy in full, the insurance company will issue a refund for the unused months.

 Keep in mind that if you cancel your car insurance and plan to buy a policy again in the future, the lapse in coverage may result in you paying higher rates down the line.
 Insurance companies reward drivers who have had continuous insurance coverage.